zillow/ctds/docs/callproc.rst

 -----------------

-:pep:`0249#callproc` does not define a way to specify a stored procedure parameter as an `output` parameter.
-To accomodate output parameters, the :py:class:`ctds.Parameter` is provided to wrap a parameter and indicate it as an output parameter.
+:pep:`0249#callproc` does not define a way to specify a stored procedure parameter as an `output` parameter. `cTDS` allows you to wrap a parameter with the :py:class:`ctds.Parameter` class in order to indicate that it is an output parameter.
 Output parameter values are available in the result returned from :py:meth:`~ctds.Cursor.callproc`.

 .. code-block:: python